2022 Package Theft Annual Report

 Schedule shipments carefully: Most services let you choose a delivery window so you can schedule drop-offs when you'll be home.
 Alternatively, precision package tracking lets you arrange your errands around a driver's arrival.
 If you're unsure about timing, you can always require a signature for a delivery or add detailed instructions to a safer spot on your property so parcels aren't left unguarded.

 Although hapless porch pirates captured on camera have provided hilarious package theft videos, disappearing deliveries are no laughing matter – especially ahead of the holidays.
 Supply chain issues have made gifts harder to come by and packages potentially more valuable, so be sure to take personal precautions.

-Our research revealed that some states are safer, but package theft is a significant issue everywhere.
-Take extra care against thieving grinches no matter where you live and if you don’t have security, consider routing packages to a family member residing in Maine!
+Our research revealed that while some states are safer, package theft is a significant issue everywhere.
+Take extra care against thieving grinches, no matter where you live.
+And if you don’t have security, consider routing packages to a family member residing in Maine!

 We used an online survey to ask 18,437 adults from all 50 states about their personal experiences with package theft over the last 12 months.
 The poll was conducted in October and November 2021.
 Participants who’d had a package stolen were asked to report the approximate value of their most recently stolen shipment.